cloudtap/Archon/README.md

 The Streamlit UI provides an interface to set up this database structure automatically.

 ## Contributing
 We welcome contributions!
-Whether you're fixing bugs, adding features, or improving documentation, please feel free to submit a Pull Request.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on reporting issues and submitting pull requests.

 ## License